-114. By conditioning AOA board certification of the NJ Sub-Class members on continuous membership in the AOA and the costs of the AOA's annual membership dues, the AOA has established an unreasonable restraint of trade that constitutes a per se violation of N.J.
+153. By conditioning AOA board certification members on continuous membership in the AOA and the costs of the AOA's annual membership dues, the AOA has established an unreasonable restraint of trade that constitutes a per se violation of N.J.
 Stat.
 Ann. § 56:9-3.